bradendubois/do-calculus/documentation/regression_tests.md

 # Regression Tests

+A breakdown of the Regression Suite of the software.

+When run, all the test files in the default test file location are read, and one-by-one, run.
+Each file is run, and its results are stored; this allows the regression suite to list the outcome of every file, and return a summary "all tests passed" or "some errors found" type of response.

+Each test file is run as follows:

+- First, a Causal Graph is created from the file.
+- Second, every variable with probability tables is evaluated; P(X) must equal 1.0, where this is calculated by Sigma_X P(X); where the probability of each outcome of X is calculated.
+- Third, the actual tests listed in the file are finally run.

+If any test in a file fails, this returns a failure signal and error message, moving onto the next file.

+The code driving the regression suite is located in ``utilities/RegressionTesting``.

+## Regression Tests

 A breakdown of how to create regression tests.

 Regression tests are automatically run at launch.
 A regression test must be a valid ``JSON`` file, and can be placed in ``regression_tests/test_files``.
 Any name can be assigned, as long as it has the ``.json`` extension.